tomshaffner/PiThermalCam/index.md

 **2. Pip and OpenCV Installs**

 There are two options for installing the remaining requirements.
 The first is by far the simplest, but the second can potentially result in a program that runs a bit faster.
+In initial testing the difference in speed between the two did not seem large; those that aren't willing to invest substantially more effort for every last ounce of speed in the end result are recommended to use the first approach.

   **_2.-1 Pip Install Only_**